CMLL Super Viernes (August 2012)

 In August 2012 the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) held five CMLL Super Viernes shows, all of which took place in Arena México on Friday nights.
 Some of the matches from Super Viernes are taped for CMLL's weekly shows that air in Mexico the week following the Super Viernes show.
 The shows features various professional wrestling matches with different wrestlers involved in pre-existing scripted feuds or storylines.
-Wrestlers portray either villains (referred to as "rudos" in Mexico) or fan favorites ("technicos" in Mexico) as they follow a series of tension-building events, which culminate in a wrestling match or series of matches.
+Wrestlers portray either villains (referred to as "rudos" in Mexico) or fan favorites ("técnicos" in Mexico) as they follow a series of tension-building events, which culminate in a wrestling match or series of matches.

 August 3, 2012

-Consejo Mundial de Lucha Libre's (CMLL) August 3, 2012 Super Viernes show featured six matches wrestling matches in total.
-The most talked about match of the night was not the main event CMLL World Tag Team Championship defense by Los Guerreros del Infierno (Dragón Rojo Jr. and Último Guerrero) against the team of Atlantis and Diamante Azul, instead it was the scheduled debut of the Ring persona Místico or rather Místico La Nueva Era as CMLL gave the name, mask and persona of their most successful luchador ever, Místico to a new wrestler, a man who had previously worked as "Dragon Lee" in CMLL.
+Consejo Mundial de Lucha Libre's (CMLL) August 3, 2012 Super Viernes show featured six matches.
+The most talked about match of the night was not the main event CMLL World Tag Team Championship defense by Los Guerreros del Infierno (Dragón Rojo Jr. and Último Guerrero) against Atlantis and Diamante Azul, instead it was the scheduled debut of the Ring persona Místico or rather Místico La Nueva Era as CMLL gave the name, mask and persona of their most successful luchador ever, Místico to a new wrestler, a man who had previously worked as "Dragon Lee" in CMLL.
 While Místico was in the fourth match of the night fans came to see the debut of Místico "La Nueva Era" ("The New Era") and attendance figures went up between 4,000 and 6,000.
 The show featured four additional matches, three of which were Best two-out-of-three falls six-man "Lucha Libre rules" tag team match and a Lightning Match, a one on one match with a one fall, 10 minute time limit.

 Event

-The opening match matched the tecnico team of Molotov, Starman and Tigre Blanco (who do not regularly team up) face off against Los Guerreros Tuareg (Arkangel de la Muerte and Skándalo) and Nosferatu (who have teamed up on multiple occasions).
-The Rudo team proved victorious on the night, winning two falls to one.
-In the second match the Japanese team La Fiebre Amarilla ("The Yellow Fever") of Namajague and Okumura teamed up with Misterioso Jr. to take on the young high-flying trio of Diamante, Fuego and Tritón.
-During the match Delta landed awkwardly after executing a high risk move and had to be removed from the ring on a stretcher, fearing a serious injury.
+The opening match pitted the técnico team of Molotov, Starman and Tigre Blanco against Los Guerreros Tuareg (Arkangel de la Muerte and Skándalo) and Nosferatu.
+The Rudo team won two falls to one.
+In the second match the Japanese team La Fiebre Amarilla ("The Yellow Fever") of Namajague and Okumura teamed up with Misterioso Jr. to take on the trio of Diamante, Fuego and Tritón.
+During the match Delta landed awkwardly after a high risk move and had to be removed from the ring on a stretcher.
 Fuego would pin Misterioso Jr. to win the third fall, which along with a victory in the first fall gave Fuego and his team the victory.
-CMLL normally includes a Lighting Match on their Super Viernes show unless they have a special reason to leave it out, and the August 3 edition did indeed feature a Lightning Match, pitting the Rudo veteran against the young, high-flying tecnico Stuka Jr. The two wrestled a very fast paced match which ultimately saw El Felino pin Stuka Jr. before the time limit expired.
+CMLL normally includes a Lighting Match on their Super Viernes show unless they have a special reason to leave it out, and the August 3 edition did indeed feature a Lightning Match, pitting the Rudo veteran El Felino against the young, high-flying tecnico Stuka Jr. The two wrestled a very fast paced match which ultimately saw El Felino pin Stuka Jr.